Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants

 Finally, given the aggregation conditions in \cref{eq:aggregation_condition_freq_hybrid,eq:aggregation_condition_volt_hybrid}, the adaptive divide-and-conquer strategy can be similarly applied as described in \cref{sec:adaptive_divide_and_conquer}.
-In particular, we require the \textit{local matching conditions} of the grid-following devices as
+In particular, we require the \textit{local matching conditions} of the grid-following units as

-where, similar to $T_\mathrm{des}^\mathrm{qv}$ in \cref{eq:aggregation_condition_voltage}, now also $T_\mathrm{des}^\mathrm{pf}$ has to be invertible or approximated in a causal and stable way.
+where, similar to $T_\mathrm{des}^\mathrm{qv}(s)$ in \cref{eq:aggregation_condition_voltage}, now also $T_\mathrm{des}^\mathrm{pf}(s)$ has to be invertible or approximated in a causal and stable way.